|

 "help me get this armour off."
 He unlaced the leather

-cuirass and, together, the elves supported the woman's unconscious
+cuirass and, together supporting the woman's unconscious body,

-body and slipped the cuirass off her shoulders then pulled her
+they slipped her cuirass off her shoulders and pulled her mail

-"We must get her to Master Dínendal, now," said
+"We must get her to Master Dínendal now,"

-Legolas.
-"Tell Gimli to take charge of the mopping up, then
+said Legolas.
+"Tell Gimli to take charge of the mopping up,

-Berryn awoke at dawn, his arms cramped and his neck stiff.
+Berryn awoke at dawn, his arms cramped and his shoulders stiff.

 He rubbed the back of his neck and looked around.
 He was still